 Short-term Care: Rehospitalizations

-This is the number of rehospitalizations per 1,000 days of short-term care.
-There is generally a correlation between having fewer hospitalizations and a nursing home's quality of short-term rehabilitation.
+This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+There is a correlation between reduced emergency room visits and the overall quality of rehabilitation.

 - Mason District HospitalCritical Access Hospitals 0.16 miles away615 North Promenade Street,P O Box 530 Havana Illinois 62644Government - Hospital District or Authority(309) 543-4431